The Great Pyramid of Giza: Secret Chambers

 Four twelve-meter-long technology containers will be used to house the detector system.
 The containers are placed next to the pyramid.
 After each scan, they are moved a little further.
 At the end, the detectors have completely circled the pyramid once and thus scanned it from all sides.

 The new technique can be used to detect not only solid materials and cavities, but also different material densities.
 The researchers hope that this will provide new information about the inner structure of the Great Pyramid, which was largely unknown until now.
 So we can continue to be curious.

 The Scan Pyramids project

-The sensation was perfect when the researchers announced in November 2017: “There is actually a large cavity above the Great Gallery and an unknown corridor just behind the original entrance.”
+The sensation is perfect when the research group announced in November 2017: “There is indeed a large cavity above the Great Gallery.
+And there is a corridor immediately behind the original entrance.”